-- Click New Action to create a 'Send email' action that sends an email to the desired recipient(s).
-For details, see Send Email (on page 169). - In this example, this action is named Email a Sensor Report. - If wanted, you can customize the email messages in this action.
+- 1. Click New Action to create a 'Send email' action that sends an email to the desired recipient(s).
+For details, see Send Email (on page 173). - In this example, this action is named Email a Sensor Report.

+If wanted, you can customize the subject and content of this email in this action.

 - 2. Click New Action to create a 'Send sensor report' action that includes the 'Email a Sensor Report' action as its destination action.
-For details, see Send Sensor Report (on page 171). - In this example, this action is named Send Temperature Sensor Readings. - You can specify more than one temperature sensor as needed in this action.
+For details, see Send Sensor Report (on page 174). - In this example, this action is named Send Temperature Sensor Readings.

+You can specify more than one temperature sensor as needed in this action.

-- 3. Click New Scheduled Action to create a timer for performing the 'Send Temperature Sensor Readings' action hourly.
-For details, see Scheduling an Action (on page 177). - In this example, the timer is named Hourly Temperature Sensor Reports.
+3. Click New Scheduled Action to create a timer for performing the 'Send Temperature Sensor Readings' action hourly.
+For details, see Scheduling an Action (on page 180).

-• To perform the specified action at 12:30 pm, 01:30 pm, 02:30 pm, and so on, select Hourly, and set the Minute to 30.
+- In this example, the timer is named Hourly Temperature Sensor Reports. - To perform the specified action at 12:30 pm, 01:30 pm, 02:30 pm, and so on, select Hourly, and set the Minute to 30.